• English

 Kupujemprodajem

-The most popular marketplace of classifieds in the country, Kupujemprodajem has 11.5 million monthly visits and around $5 million annual revenue.
-Interestingly, with less than 25 full-time employees, the company can be considered a small business.
+The most popular marketplace of classified ads in the country, Kupujemprodajem has 15.61 million monthly visits and around $5 million annual revenue.
+Interestingly, with less than 50 full-time employees, the company can be considered a small business.

-As other C2C marketplaces, Kupujemprodajem offers a wide variety of mostly used products and services, like car parts, electronics, books, pet supplies, or even holiday and job offers.
-This large array of products and sellers is not without dangers; bad quality goods and fakes can get a place among the honest listings and cause damage to brands and consumers alike.
+Like other C2C marketplaces, Kupujemprodajem offers a wide variety of mostly used products and services, like car parts, electronics, books, pet supplies, or even holiday and job offers.
+This large array of products and sellers is not without dangers; bad-quality goods and fakes can get a place among the honest listings and cause damage to brands and consumers alike.

 Turkey